 The Garden of One Thousand Buddhas – Arlee, Montana

-Montana might not be the place you’d expect to see such a thing, but for those from the area, it’s no surprise that GochenTulku Sand-ngag Rinpoche chose this spot for this monument.
+Montana might not be where you’d expect to see such a thing, but for those from the area, it’s no surprise that GochenTulku Sand-ngag Rinpoche chose this spot for this monument.

 As one of the best road trip destinations in the Northwest, this area is beautiful and mountainous: a perfect location for a spiritual retreat.

-The garden is within the Flathead Indian Reservation and the Salish-Kootenai people have welcomed the nondenominational nature of the garden for the people in the area.
+The garden is within the Flathead Indian Reservation, and the Salish-Kootenai people have welcomed the nondenominational nature of the garden for the people in the area.

 Pro tip: The garden also offers a gift shop filled with little gifts from Nepal and Asia.